GowriPriyankaM/Tribute-Page/README.md

 #### 1. Fork the Repository :

-On the project's GitHub page, click the "Fork" button at the top right corner.
+Click on the "Fork" button at the top right corner of this page.
 This creates a copy of the project under your own GitHub account.

 #### 2. Clone the Repository :